Gulvan0/RequestBotV2.2/README.md

 Like with Reviewer's Widget, one GD moderator can resolve each request only once.
 And, likewise, it's neither possible to change the resolution, nor update the text of the review that came with it.

 Pressing any button will cause the modal to appear.
-In this modal, a review text (and, when rejecting a level, a rejection reason) may be provided.
+In this modal, a review text and an additional comment (replaced by a rejection reason when rejecting a level) may be provided.
 Both those fields are, however, optional.

 After the modal is submitted, the request will get resolved, which implies the following sequence of events: